2022 MASA "Friends of Education Award" Recipients

-The following individuals and groups make up the 2020 MASA "Friends of Education" Award recipients.
-The Friend of Education Award is presented annually to recognize eight non-educators, one from each of the eight MASA Districts.
+The following individuals and groups make up the 2022 MASA "Friends of Education" Award recipients.
+The Friend of Education Award is presented annually to recognize eight non-educators, one from each of the eight MASA Regions.
 The award recognizes individuals for his or her contribution to education locally or statewide.
 The recipient must currently be a non-educator, although they may have been an educator in the past.